BobKerns/rpi-image-tool/doc/bin/setup-disk.md

 mount LABEL=mydata /data
 ```

-Because loop devices under docker are shared you should be sure to unmount and remove
+Because loop devices under `docker` are shared between privileged containers,you should be
-the loop.
+sure to unmount and remove the loop device.
 A good way to do this is:

 ```bash
 #!/bin/bash